Esoteric programming language: Befunge

-There are many versions of Befunge, the most common being Befunge-93.
+There are many versions of Befunge, the most common being Befunge-93, named as such because of its release year.

 Binary lambda calculus

 Binary lambda calculus is designed from an algorithmic information theory perspective to allow for the densest possible code with the most minimal means, featuring a 29-byte self interpreter, a 21-byte prime number sieve, and a 112-byte Brainfuck interpreter.

 Brainfuck

 Brainfuck is designed for extreme minimalism and leads to obfuscated code, with programs containing only eight distinct characters.
 The following program outputs "Hello, world!":